-Lampard began the current season is typical fashion, scoring our second goal from the penalty spot in the opening-day 2-0 win away at Wigan Athletic, before doing the same three days later against Reading at Stamford Bridge.
+Lampard began the 2012/13 season in typical fashion, scoring our second goal from the penalty spot in the opening-day 2-0 win away at Wigan Athletic, before doing the same three days later against Reading at Stamford Bridge.

 His first goal of the season from open play came during the 4-1 win against Norwich City when he fired us into a 2-1 lead from the edge of the penalty area, his 189th goal for the club.

-In his 500th Premier League appearance he scored in the 8-0 win against Aston Villa, while his brace in the following game against Everton helped us to a 2-1 win, taking his Chelsea goal tally to 192, just one behind Kerry Dixon in our all-time goalscorers list.
+In his 500th Premier League appearance he scored in the 8-0 win against Aston Villa, while his brace in the following game against Everton helped us to a 2-1 win.
+It took his Chelsea goal tally to 192, just one behind Kerry Dixon in our all-time goalscorers list.

 Lampard became the joint-second highest goalscorer in the club's history when he scored from the penalty spot in our 5-1 FA Cup win at Southampton, equalling Dixon's tally of 193.
 The goal also saw him become our joint-highest scorer in FA Cup history, drawing level with Bobby Tambling on 25.

 A week later, he went ahead of Dixon in the club's goalscoring charts when he scored our third in a 4-0 win at Stoke City.
 Goals against Arsenal, Reading, Newcastle United and Brentford followed, taking Lampard to within three goals of Tambling's record.